 WHAT COMES IN A TULIP TIE-DYE KIT?

 The contents of the tie-dye kit will depend on which one you purchase.
-Most of the Tulip kits come with squirt bottles that already contain the correct amount of powdered dye, gloves, rubber bands, and a plastic surface cover.
+Most of the Tulip kits come with squirt bottles that already contain the correct amount of powdered Tulip one-step dyes, gloves, rubber bands, and a plastic surface cover.

 HOW TO USE TULIP TIE DYE